-NURS 370 Nursing of Children & Families
+NURS 370 Nursing Care of the Childrearing Family

-2 hours.
+3 hours.
 Acquisition and integration of knowledge vital to the holistic nursing care of children and families experiencing acute and chronic threats to health.
 Additional course fee is required.

-Prerequisite: junior status or permission of instructor
+Prerequisite: Junior standing or instructor permission.